Colm O'Neill (Ballyclough Gaelic footballer): Minor and under-21

-By 2007 O'Neill had established himself on the starting fifteen of the Cork under-21 team.
+By 2007 O'Neill was regularly a part of the starting fifteen of the Cork under-21 team.
 He lined out in the provincial decider that year against Tipperary and a high-scoring and exciting game developed.
 O'Neill had an uncharacteristic quiet day and was held scoreless.
 In spite of that Cork still won by 3–19 to 3–12 and he added a Munster under-21 winners' medal to his collection.
 Cork later manoeuvred through the All-Ireland series and reached the All-Ireland final against Laois.
 Another close and exciting game of football developed as neither side took a decisive lead.
 O'Neill chipped in with a goal and a point, to help his side to a narrow 2–10 to 0–15 victory.
 It was his first All-Ireland winners' medal at under-21 level.

 After surrendering their provincial under-21 crown in 2008, Cork bounced back in 2009 with O'Neill as captain.
 The Munster final that year pitted Cork against Tipperary and, once again, a close game was the result.
 At the full-time whistle 'the Rebels' did just about enough to secure a 1–9 to 2–5 victory.
 It was O'Neill's second Munster under-21 winners' medal on the field of play.
 For the second time in three years Cork subsequently reached the All-Ireland final.
 Down provided the opposition on that occasion and there was little to separate the two sides for much of the game.
 It took a late goal from Colm O'Driscoll to secure a 1–13 to 2–9 victory for Cork.
 Not only did O'Neill collect a second All-Ireland under-21 winners' medal, but he also had the honour of collecting the cup on behalf of his county.